Sanssouci: The terraced gardens

 The panoramic vista of the garden of Sanssouci is the result of Frederick the Great's decision to create a terraced vineyard on the south slope of the hills of Bornstedt.
-The area had previously been wooded but the trees were felled during the reign of the "soldier-king" Frederick William I to allow the city of Potsdam to expand.
+The area had previously been wooded, but the trees were felled during the reign of the "soldier-king" Frederick William I to allow the city of Potsdam to expand.

 On 10 August 1744, Frederick ordered the bare hillside to be transformed into terraced vineyards.
 Three wide terraces were created, with convex centres to maximise the sun light (see plan).
 On the partitions of the supporting walls, the brickwork is pierced by 168 glazed niches.
 Trellised vines from Portugal, Italy, France, and also from nearby Neuruppin, were planted against the brickwork, while figs grew in the niches.
 The individual parts of the terrace were further divided by strips of lawn, on which were planted yew trees.
 Low box hedging surrounded trellised fruit, making a circular ornamental parterre.
 In the middle of this "wheel", 120 steps (now 132) led downward further dividing the terraces into six.

 Below the hill, a Baroque ornamental garden, modelled on the parterre at Versailles, was constructed in 1745.
 The Great Fountain was built at the centre of this garden in 1748.
 Frederick never saw the fountain playing because the engineers employed in the construction had little understanding of the hydraulics involved.
 From 1750, marble statues were placed around the basin of the fountain.
 This again was a feature copied from Versailles: figures of Venus, Mercury, Apollo, Diana, Juno, Jupiter, Mars and Minerva, as well as allegorical portrayals of the four elements Fire, Water, Air and Earth.
 Venus and Mercury, the works of the sculptor Jean Baptiste Pigalle, and two groups of hunters, allegories of the elements (wind and water) by Lambert Sigisbert Adam, were presented by Versailles's owner, the French King Louis XV.
 The remaining figures came from the workshop of François Gaspard Adam, a renowned sculptor in Berlin.
 By 1764, the French Rondel, as it came to be known, was completed.

 Nearby was a kitchen garden, which Frederick William I had laid out sometime prior to 1715.
-The Soldier King jokingly gave this simple garden the name "My Marly", in reference to the very similar garden at the summer residence of the Louis XIV in Marly-le-Roi.
+The Soldier King jokingly gave this simple garden the name "My Marly", in reference to the very similar garden at the summer residence of Louis XIV in Marly-le-Roi.

 In his plans for the grounds, Frederick attached great importance on the combination of both an ornamental and a practical garden, thus demonstrating his belief that art and nature should be united.